Jackzmc/sourcemod-plugins/README.md

 A fork of Merudo, Shadowysn's identity fix plugin that adds support for other plugins to update the model cache.
 This is used by [L4D2Tools](#L4D2Tools) to update the identity when someone changes their model with sm_model.
 It also will clear the memory of model when a player disconnects entirely or on a new map.

 ### l4d2_population_control
 Allows you to set the chances that a common spawns as a certain uncommon.
-Currently only supports two types:
-* Clown
-* Mud
+The order of the cvars is the order the percentages are ran
 * **Convars:**
   * `l4d2_population_chance <0.0-1.0>` Default: 1.0, the chance that the code runs on a spawn (basically if 0.0, none of the % chances will run for all types)
   * `l4d2_population_clowns <0.0-1.0>` The chance that on a common spawn that the special will be a clown.
   * `l4d2_population_mud    <0.0-1.0>` The chance that on a common spawn that the special will be a mud common.
+  * `l4d2_population_ceda   <0.0-1.0>` The chance that on a common spawn that the special will be a ceda common.
+  * `l4d2_population_worker <0.0-1.0>` The chance that on a common spawn that the special will be a worker common.
+  * `l4d2_population_riot   <0.0-1.0>` The chance that on a common spawn that the special will be a riot common.
+  * `l4d2_population_jimmy  <0.0-1.0>` The chance that on a common spawn that the special will be a jimmy common